carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 - Use a convolutional neural network (CNN) to make a prediction (ie classify an image)
 - Explain how to measure the performance of a CNN
 - Explain hyperparameter tuning
+- Be familiar with advantages and disadvantages of different optimizers
 - Understand what steps to take to improve model accuracy

 ::::::::::::::::::::::::::::::::::::::::::::::::